DashBiswajita/Angular-Case-Study/README.md

 # AngularConcepts

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project aims at different concepts of angular like lazy loading, dynamic scrolling using angular material, angular animation, component communication with @inpput, @output and subjects, built-in directives, pagination etc.

 ## Development server